-Graph 7 : 3D error for projective reconstruction (near points).
+GRAPH 7.
+3D error for projective reconstruction (near points).
 This is the same as Graphs 5 and 6 except that we show the 3D error.
 Poly-Abs performs marginally better than Polynomial.
-Then follow Linear-Eigen, Iterative-LS, Iterative-Eigen and Linear-LS.
-The graph for the Mid-point method goes off scale already for a noise of 1 pixel.
+Then follow Linear-Eigen, Iterative-LS, Iterative-Eigen, and Linear-LS.
+The graph for the Midpoint method goes off scale already for a noise of one pixel.
+The following table shows approximate relative speeds for the different algorithms.